praveennhiremath/learning-library/developer-library/microservices-data-refactoring/collect-usage/collect-usage.md

 ## Task 5: Load the SQL Tuning Set

+**Note**: The commands in this task **must** be run as the `ADMIN` user.
+To open an SQL Worksheet for the `ADMIN` user, repeat steps 1 and 2 in Task 1.

 TODO write me.

-1. Load the workload data into the SQL Tuning Set using this command"
+1. Being careful to ensure you run this command as the `ADMIN` user, not `TKDRADATA`, load the workload data into the SQL Tuning Set using this command:

     ```
+    -- run this as the ADMIN user
     <copy>DECLARE
       cur DBMS_SQLTUNE.SQLSET_CURSOR;
     BEGIN